MicrosoftDocs/appcenter-docs/docs/distribution/faq.md

 3. The tester will be notified that a new release is available.
 The user will try to install and won't be able to download.
 4. Navigate to **Distribute** > **Groups** > **Select the Group** > **Devices**.
 5. Find the user in the list and choose three bullet points on the right to find "Copy UDID".
 6. Then follow the process of adding the UDID to your provisioning profile.
-For more information read our [[Device Registration and App Re-signing guide](~/distribution/auto-provisioning)](~/distribution/auto-provisioning).
+For more information read our [Device Registration and App Re-signing guide](~/distribution/auto-provisioning.md).

 ### How to inspect the iOS console log
 If you're the developer of the app and can reproduce the problem on your device, please follow these steps: